dntam00/notes-ngtam/posts/git-reset.md

 This option resets the history and staging area to target commit (we could verify the status of staging area by command `git ls-files -s` mentioned above). *Any file which is difference from the state of staging area at target commit will be moved to working directory.*

-From the state of git folder after running command in `--hard` part, we add `file_5.txt` to git add create a new commit for this change and run command `git reset` with `--mixed` option
+From the state of git folder after running command in `--hard` part, we add `file_5.txt` to git and create a new commit for this change, then run command `git reset` with `--mixed` option

 ```bash
     $ git add file_5.txt